digitranslab/fwego/docs/development/ci-cd.md

 ### On the latest commit on master - When a Git tag is created

-This is done when we have merged the latest changes from develop on master, and we want to release them as a new version of Baserow.
+This is done when we have merged the latest changes from develop on master, and we want to release them as a new version of Fwego.
 GitLab will automatically detect the new git tag and only do the following:

 * Push the images built from step 3 above (or fail if they don't exist) to the